 The club house is situated in Mullet Road, Laira, Plymouth (map).
-A Social club is nearby that can be used for social occasions, as you would become a member automatically.
+A Social club is nearby that can be used for social occasions, rifle club members become a member automatically.

-You can also shoot outdoors, at the Plymouth and District shoots, which take place at the Budleigh range, near Moretonhampstead.
+Shooting outdoors also takes place at the Plymouth and District shoots, which are shot at the Budleigh Farm range, near Moretonhampstead.
 At Christmas time, there is a outdoor turkey shoot.

 Devon and Cornwall also have shoots at various venues, and many other counties have outdoor shoots.
 So the possibilities are endless.

 There are other indoor shoots at various clubs, such as Okehampton and Exeter which are held at dates throughout the year.

 The club shoot .22 prone rifle only (no air gun shooting), and use iron sight target rifles (no telescopic sights), and have rifles which can be used on an organised shoot if spaces are available.